edogenna/My-Shelfie-progetto-ing-sw-22-23/README.md

 To run the jar file, use the command <code>java -jar FILE.jar</code> from the command line in the jar's folder.

 Once the game begins, a <code>save.txt</code> file will appear in the same folder that contains the jar.
-This file will contain the game save.
+This file will contain the game saving.

 ### Server